Gorham Sterling Silver Corona

 Of the two images below, one is of how a window display at your local typewriter dealership would have been arranged with one of these promotional Gorham Coronas.
 The other is of the only known surviving example of one of the wood bases from that display.

-My example, and the original display, once belonged to the late Don Sutherland (1944 - 2010).
-Don was, and is, one of the legends of our hobby.
+My example and its original display belonged to the late Don Sutherland (1944 - 2010).
+Don was a legends within our hobby.
 Not only was he an elite collector, but also an avid researcher, historian and writer.
-When on the hunt, Don managed to unearth a Wagner, Index Visible, Hull, Crary, Sholes & Gliddens (yes plural), Crandalls, Burnett, Cash and my Tell, just to name a few.
-He would travel the country to research some of his typewriters and then, willingly, share the knowledge he'd gained within the pages of various periodicals on typewriters and several antiquing magazine.
+In his days, Don managed to unearth a Wagner, Index Visible, Hull, Crary, Sholes & Gliddens (yes plural), Crandalls, Burnett, Cash and my Tell, just to name a few.
+He traveled the country hunting typewriters and then graciously shared any knowledge he'd gained within the pages of various periodicals.
 Don also wrote The Typewriter Legend: Published by Matsushita Electric Corporation of America, Secucus, New Jersey, 1985.